educates/educates.github.io/about-educates/index.md

 3. **Workshop Environment**: The portal creates `WorkshopEnvironment` resources for each workshop
 4. **Workshop Session**: When a user requests access, a `WorkshopSession` resource is created
 5. **Session Resources**: The operator creates all necessary resources for the session (namespaces, services, etc.)

-## Next Steps

-- Learn about [Core Concepts](./concepts.md) to understand the building blocks of Educates
-- Explore [Workflows](./workflows.md) to see how Educates operates in practice
-- Discover the [History](./history.md) of Educates and its evolution
-- Check out the [Getting Started Guides](/getting-started-guides) for hands-on tutorials